Updates on Maryland’s Archdiocese of Baltimore Sexual Abuse Lawsuits

 Motorcycle riders have a bad reputation for being reckless and dangerous drivers.
 With the ability to move quickly between vehicles, some riders take advantage and put others on the road in serious danger.

-However, most motorcyclists are not pulling aggressive moves when out for a ride, and are more likely to become the victim of other driver’s careless behaviors.The National Highway Traffic Safety Administration (N.H.T.S.A.) reports that motorcyclists are 28 times more likely to be killed in a fatal traffic accident than individuals operating all other types of motor vehicle.
-At least 5,172 motorcycle fatalities were reported back in 2017 and 62 percent of these accidents involved multiple vehicles such as passenger cars and trucks.
+However, most motorcyclists are not pulling aggressive moves when out for a ride, and are more likely to become the victim of other driver’s careless behaviors.The National Highway Traffic Safety Administration (N.H.T.S.A.) reports that motorcyclists were about 22 times more likely than passenger vehicle occupants to die in a motor vehicle crash and were 4 times more likely to be injured.
+In 2022, 6,128 or 15% of traffic fatalities involved a motorcycle.
+This is the highest number of motorcyclists killed since 1975.
 Between increased driving distractions, poor road design, and excessive speeding, it’s becoming more deadly than ever for motorcycle riders to share the roads with other vehicles, even when they follow all the traffic laws themselves.

 In October 2018, Richard Plunkard was riding his motorcycle in Smithsburg, Maryland when he was struck by a car who failed to see him before they pulled out.
 According to Local DVM, Plunkard suffered from broken bones in his eye, elbow, shoulder, hip, and femur, an impacted eyeball in his skull, an amputated pinky finger, and the loss of one of his ankles- thankfully, he was wearing his helmet.